Back to Blogs

 Take a Greene King Brewery Tour this summer

 23. Enjoy a day or two just shopping in Bury St Edmunds.
 It's the perfect place for retail therapy!
-While away a day exploring the 200 stores that line the picturesque medieval streets, and elegant Georgian squares.
+While away the time exploring the 200 stores that line the picturesque medieval streets, and elegant Georgian squares.
 From clothes to kitchenware, shopping in Bury St Edmunds offers something for everyone - all within an easy walking distance in beautiful surroundings.
 As well as favourite High Street brands, Bury St Edmunds has a host of independent and individual shops that you won't find anywhere else.

 24. If the children are getting restless this summer holiday then West Stow Country Park's Beowulf and Grendel Trail is a fantastic walk to keep them occupied while learning something of the area's history and tales.
 The trail is self-guided and free!